lewisakura/100-test/README.md

 which is a completely valid answer to this!
 It's just that most languages round it up because the rest of the decimal number is just `9`s.

-I am not a mathemetician.
+I am not a mathematician.
 I literally came up with this equation by smashing a numpad.
 There is probably an edge case I haven't thought about here.